The Finest Scleral Buckle Surgery in NagercoiL | Procedure, Surgery Cost & Success Rate

 Scleral Buckle Surgery Aftercare

-The doctor will provide detailed post-surgery care instructions about eye care.
-You must continue the antibiotic eye drops to prevent infection.
+The doctor will provide detailed post-surgery eye care instructions.
+To prevent infection, it would be best if you continued the antibiotic eye drops.
 The eyes may appear sore but can be healed with over-the-counter medications.
-You will also have to come for a follow-up appointment the next day and limit strenuous activities for a few days.
+You must also go for a follow-up appointment and limit strenuous activities for a few days.

 Scleral Buckle Surgery Success Rate